 I’d hate for my experience on earth to be lived with a heart containing animosity towards fellow human beings.

-We live in funny times; whilst there is a growing agitation and at times mockery of white male privilege in liberal circles, there’s simultaneously only been a cosmetic change in power hierarchy.
-White men rule the world as it were and they often do so arrogantly and with false morality, as if the big bang exploded last night.
+But we live in contradictory times.
+While there is a growing agitation and mockery of white male privilege in liberal circles, there’s simultaneously only been a cosmetic change in power hierarchy.
+White men rule the world as it were, and they often do so arrogantly and with false morality, as if the big bang exploded last night.
 You know?
 Take as an example how David Cameron is threatening African countries that ban homosexuality with aid sanctions.
 Would his government sanction the religious institution that was economically imposed on Africa during colonialism and that largely created homophobia in the first place?
 It would certainly be equally morally corrupt.

-Since the age of 12 when I was forced persuaded to move from Nigeria to Sweden, I’ve encountered challenges dealing with white men as a group.
+Especially since age thirteen, when I moved from Nigeria to Sweden, I’ve encountered challenging dealings with white men as a group.
 For example, within months in my new school in Sweden, my close friend, an Egyptian girl who also edits a blog, and I were chased by a group of white supremacist extremist boys down the corridors threatening to kill us.
 I was terrified.

-I’d also developed quick physically, so at that age, although not interested in guys yet and very shy, my adult stature attracted unwelcome attention especially from older white men.
-To summarize, over the years there’s been racism/sexism – subtle and overt – often sexually/racially laden from white male colleagues, schoolmates, bosses, professors and strangers.
+I also developed quick physically, so at that age, my adult stature attracted unwelcome attention especially from older white men.
+To summarise, over the years there’s been racism/sexism – subtle and overt – often sexually/racially laden from white male colleagues, schoolmates, bosses, professors and strangers.

 So to be terribly honest, generally speaking there is a place inside me where I’m watching my back around white men.

 It’s easier for me to have great relationships with white women.
-This has to do with the woman who means the most to me on this planet, my mum, being white but also with our shared gender and with my perception of white women as less power hungry.
-In fact, out of all the wrongdoings of the white man the worst is perhaps what he has done to his counterpart woman.
+This has to do with the woman who means the most to me in this world, my mother, being white but also with our shared gender.
+In fact, out of all the wrongdoings of white men the worst is perhaps what they have done to their counterpart woman.
 This is why many 1st and 2nd wave feminists were so angry, they had millennia of extreme oppression bottled up.
-And as a side note, why I think if we don’t keep challenging sexism in Africa, there will come a point when African women will get equally mobilized and turn society upside down by doing things like they did, hunger strikes, mass protests, burning of bras (although no bras were actually burnt).
+And as a side note, I think this is why if we don’t keep challenging sexism in Africa, there will come a point when African women will get equally mobilized and turn society upside down by doing things like they did, hunger strikes, mass protests, burning of bras (although no bras were actually burnt).

-It’s not gonna happen in one day, but I’m gonna learn to love white men in a way that means I can co exist without a wall in my heart, wholeheartedly and genuinely.
+It’s not going to happen in one day, but I’m going to learn to love white men in a way that means I can co exist with them without a wall in my heart, appreciatively, wholeheartedly and genuinely.